JuliaSparse/SuiteSparseGraphBLAS.jl/docs/src/arrays.md

 # Transpose
 The lazy Julia `transpose` is available, and the adjoint operator `'` is also overloaded to be equivalent.

+!!! danger "Adjoint vs Transpose"
+    The adjoint operator `'` currently transposes matrices rather than performing the conjugate transposition.
+In the future this will change to the complex conjugate for complex types, but currently you must do `map(conj, A')` to achieve this.

 # Utilities